-Based on technical discussions, production site visits to Chile (March 2011), pest risk assessments and other available information, Plant Biosecurity considers that Chile is not only free of Anisogramma anomala and Phytophthora ramorum but also free from several other pests of quarantine concern to Australia in hazelnuts identified in this review.
-Armillaria mellea and Neonectria ditissima are two pests of concern which are present in Chile, but they have not been recorded on hazelnut during surveys conducted by Servicio Agricola y Ganadero (SAG).
+Based on technical discussions, production site visits to Chile (March 2011), pest risk assessments and other available information, Plant Biosecurity considers that Chile is not only free of Anisogramma anomala and Phytophthora ramorum, but is also free from several other pests of quarantine concern to Australia in hazelnuts.
+Aegorhinus nodipennis, A. phaleratus, A. superciliosus, Armillaria mellea and Neonectria ditissima are pests of concern which are present in Chile.
+Armillaria mellea and Neonectria ditissima are present in Chile they have not been recorded on hazelnut during surveys conducted by Servicio Agricola y Ganadero (SAG).
+Consequently, SAG offered to certify the absence of these pathogens in the mother orchards.

-This PRA proposes the following systems approach, which is designed to manage quarantine risk off-shore and takes into account Chile's low pest status for hazelnuts.
+This PRA recommends the following systems approach, which is designed to manage quarantine risk off-shore and takes into account Chile's low pest status for hazelnuts.

-- The systems approach commences with sourcing hazelnut rooted dormant cuttings from a country with low pest status (i.e. out of 28 pathway-specific pests of quarantine concern, only two pathogens are present in Chile).
-Dormant cuttings sourced from mother plants that have been inspected and found to be free of pathogens are disinfected and transferred to SAG registered nurseries. - Resultant plants are monitored by SAG for freedom from disease symptoms.
-Plants are grown in pasteurized soil-less media in SAG registered nurseries for one season (dormant cuttings are planted and harvested when they are again dormant).
-Appropriate pest control programs are to be in place throughout the growth cycle and monitored by SAG. - An insecticidal treatment is applied no longer than seven days prior to export.
-Rooted dormant cuttings for export to Australia are inspected and certified by SAG officers immediately prior to export. - Pre-export verification inspection by AQIS officers and a plant pathologist familiar with the diseases of hazelnuts is to be carried out immediately prior to export within approved production facilities for evidence of arthropod pests and diseases. - Growth and disease screening by AQIS and a plant pathologist who is familiar with the diseases of hazelnuts in open quarantine for a minimum of 12 months.
+- Sourcing hazelnut soil- and foliage-free dormant rooted cuttings from a country with low pest status (i.e. out of 33 pathway-specific pests of quarantine concern, only five pests are present in Chile).
+Dormant rooted cuttings, sourced from mother plants that have been inspected and found to be free of pests, are disinfected and transferred to SAG registered nurseries. - Resultant plants are monitored by SAG for freedom from disease symptoms.
+Plants are grown in pasteurized soil-less media in SAG registered nurseries for one season (dormant rooted cuttings are planted and harvested when they are again dormant).
+Appropriate pest control programs are to be in place throughout the growth cycle and monitored by SAG. - An insecticidal and fungicidal treatment is applied no longer than seven days prior to export.
+Dormant rooted cuttings for export to Australia are inspected and certified by SAG officers immediately prior to export. - Pre-export verification inspection by Department of Agriculture, Fisheries and Forestry (DAFF) officers and a DAFF-approved plant pathologist is to be carried out immediately prior to export within approved production facilities for evidence of arthropod pests and diseases. - Growth and disease screening by AQIS and an AQIS -approved plant pathologist who is familiar with the diseases of hazelnuts in open quarantine for a minimum of 12 months.

-The accredited system is subject to audit by AQIS to ensure ongoing compliance with the proposed systems approach.
+The accredited system is subject to audit by AQIS to ensure ongoing compliance with the recommended systems approach.

-Production of hazelnut rooted dormant cuttings in accordance with the proposed systems approach, phytosanitary inspection by SAG and an insecticidal treatment no longer than seven days prior to export to Australia, is considered equivalent to mandatory on-arrival fumigation.
+Production of hazelnut dormant rooted cuttings in accordance with the recommended systems approach, phytosanitary inspection by SAG and an insecticidal/fungicidal treatment no longer than seven days prior to export to Australia, is considered equivalent to mandatory on-arrival fumigation.

-Furthermore, AQIS will undertake a documentation compliance examination for consignment verification purposes, at the port of entry in Australia, prior to transfer of the imported hazelnut rooted dormant cuttings to open quarantine premises.
+Furthermore, AQIS will undertake a documentation compliance examination for consignment verification purposes, at the port of entry in Australia, prior to transfer of the imported hazelnut dormant rooted cuttings to open quarantine premises.